stdombek/docs/content/en/docs/Acquisitions/Additional topics/Invoice adjustments/index.md

 ## How do I add an adjustment to an invoice?
 An adjustment can be added at the invoice level or to an individual invoice line.

-To add an adjustment to the invoice level, follow the steps outlined HERE {{Needs documentation links}}
+To add an adjustment to the invoice level, see [Adjustments](../../invoices/#adjustments) for instructions.

-To add an adjustment to an invoice line, follow the steps outlined HERE {{Needs documentation links}}
+To add an adjustment to an invoice line, see [Adjustments](../../invoices/#adjustments-1) for instructions.

 ## How do I select the correct pro-rate option?
 When adding an adjustment to an invoice, staff must select one of the following options for **Pro rate**: